cobussmit74/cake-tasks/README.md

 - Powershell scripting needs to be enabled.
 As Administrator, run ```Set-ExecutionPolicy RemoteSigned```

 ## Installation
-1. Initialise this repo as a submodule in your root of your project. ```git submodule add https://github.com/cobussmit74/cake-tasks.git```
+1. Initialise this repo as a submodule in the root of your project. ```git submodule add https://github.com/cobussmit74/cake-tasks.git```
 2. Run the install script. ```.\cake-tasks\install.ps1```
 3. Modify the *cake-config.json* file in your project root to suit your needs and project structure.